Dynamic Network Reconfiguration for Entropy Maximization using Deep Reinforcement Learning: Experiments

 \subsection{Evaluating the reconfiguration impact}

 We next evaluate the performance of the learned models for entropy maximization on the downstream task of disrupting the navigation of the graph by the attacker.

 \textbf{Synthetic graphs.} The results for synthetic graphs are shown in Figure~\ref{fig:RW_costs} in an out-of-distribution setting as a function of graph size, a regime in which the Greedy baseline is too expensive to scale.
-We find that the best proxy metric varies with the class of synthetic graphs -- Shannon entropy performs better for BA graphs, MERW performs better for ER, and performance is similar for WS.
+We find that the best proxy metric varies with the class of synthetic graphs -- Shannon entropy performs better for BA graphs, MERW is better for ER, and performance is similar for WS.
 Strong out-of-distribution generalization performance is observed for 3 out of 4 synthetic graph models.
-The results also show that, in the case of WS graphs, even though the performance in terms of the metric itself is high (as shown in Figure~\ref{fig:graph_and_budget_study}), the objective is not a suitable proxy for the downstream task in an out-of-distribution setting since the random walk cost decays rapidly.
+The results also show that, in the case of WS graphs, even if we observe high performance in relation to the metric (as shown in Figure~\ref{fig:graph_and_budget_study}), the objective is not a suitable proxy for the downstream task in an out-of-distribution setting since the random walk cost decays rapidly.
 This might be explained by the fact that the graph topology is derived through a rewiring process of cliques of nodes of a given size.
+Finally, both DQN agents outperform Random and MinConnectivity on BA-2 and ER graphs.
+In the BA-1 setting, the Shannon DQN outperforms the baselines on BA-1 graphs in the small-$n$ domain, while MinConnectivity is clearly superior for large $n$.
+The baseline likely converts the sparse graph into a long string (which has very low connectivity), resulting in large random walk costs.
+In contrast, DQN aims to maximize entropy and therefore avoids strings, which have low entropy due to the monotonic node degrees of the sequence.

 \textbf{Real-world graphs.} We also evaluate the models trained on synthetic graphs on the real-world graph constructed from the UHN dataset.
 Results are shown in Table~\ref{tab:rw_graph_results}.
-All but one of the trained models maintain a statistically significant random walk cost difference over the Random baseline.
+All but one of the trained models maintain a statistically significant random walk cost difference over the Random and MinConnectivity baselines.
 The best-performing models were trained on the (WS, $\mathcal{F}_{MERW}$) and (BA-1, $\mathcal{F}_{Shannon}$) combinations, obtaining total gains in random walk cost $\mathcal{C}_{\text{RW}}^{tot}$ of $136\%$ and $125\%$ respectively.
 The Greedy baseline is not applicable for a graph of this size.